ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 ### Cognitive Objectives

+Given a list of options:

-* what are some accessories that I should consider buying?
+* list some accessories to consider buying
-* which display colors are available?
+* recognize which display colors are available (move or delete this one)

 ### Affective Objectives